tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 * [`remark`][remark-package]: is a markdown processor powered by plugins and using all the above.

+* Support for additional markup and output (like footnotes, frontmatter, directives, ToCs, GFM, MDX, etc) is provided by various plugins.

+* [`unified-engine`][unified-engine]: a framework for processing files and configurations.

+* [`unified-args`][unified-args]: a framework for building command-line tools.

-* [`unified`][unified]: a framework for building text processing tools.
+* [`unified`][unified]: a framework for building text processing tools using the above.

 * [`remark-cli`][remark-cli]: a command-line interface based on `unified` and `remark`

-At various layers, support for additional markup and output (like footnotes, frontmatter, directives, ToCs, GFM, MDX, etc) can be provided by [remark plugins][].

-This can make understanding the setup and configuration a little confusing, with the documentation being spread across a number of packages and projects.

-## Fixing Markdown

-You can get an automatic "fixing" ability but simply installing `remark-cli`:
+Unfortunately the documentation is spread across a number of packages and projects.
+Understanding the application, its plugins, and all the relevant settings and configuration options, requires tracking through a lot of cross references.
+I hope the above provides a semblance of a guide if you want to go digging yourself.

+One thing is reasonably clear though: the last package in this stack is the one that gives you the `remark` command and this is what we need for integration with [Vim][].
+We can get this, plus all the packages above, by running:

 ```console
 npm install -g remark-cli
 ```

+## Linting Versus Fixing

+Out of the box, the `remark` command gives us an automatic "fixing" utility.
-With that you get all of the above libraries installed plus a command-line utility called `remark`.
-When you run this command on a markdown file, it will parse the content into an AST using [`remark-parse`][remark-parse] and then serializes that AST back into text using [`remark-stringify`][remark-stringify].
-The result is usually a more "strictly" formated file that differs from the input.
-To get this "fixing" routine to match your desired style, you need to adjust the options for [`remark-stringify`][remark-stringify].
-These options are actually inherited from [`mdast-util-to-markdown`][mdast-util-to-markdown], so you will want to look there for details.
+When you run it on a Markdown file it will parse the content into an AST using [`remark-parse`][remark-parse] and then serializes that AST back into text using [`remark-stringify`][remark-stringify].
+The result is usually a more "strictly" formatted version of the original Markdown, with things like bullet characters and block spacing being applied consistently.

+Now we come to the crux of problem.

-Whatever settings you choose, if you want to want to use the "linting" and "fixing" feature of [ALE][], you will need to ensure your "fixing" settings don't conflict with your "linting" rules.
-You don't want to be in a situation where your "fixing" routine alters the markdown so that a fresh "linting" error is triggered, especially if you have just fixed that error manually.
+I want to use [Remark][] for both the "linting" and "fixing" while composing markdown in [Vim][], so I need both to be complimentary, or at least not conflict.
+I don't want to be in a situation where my "fixing" routine alters the markdown but triggers a fresh "linting" error, or where manualy fixing a linting error is reverted by running the "fixing" routine.

+This amounts to finding a complimentary set of settings for [`remark-stringify`][remark-stringify] and set of linting plugins and options.

+Various details of this "reformatting" can be controlled by settings passed to the serializer (see [`mdast-util-to-markdown`][mdast-util-to-markdown] for details).

 The defaults for most settings are reasonable and using them in this particular combination avoids many issues.
 Of particular note are the following settings